isomerpages/moe-ahmadibrahimsec/_partnerships/School Matters/Books & Stationery List (2023).md

 <h4>WALK-IN PURCHASE</h4><br>

 <p>As part of safe management measures, the school strongly encourages appointments to be made for walk-in purchase.
 Those with scheduled appointment will receive priority.
-Appointments can made at our vendor website [Register.ezy-queue.com](https://register.ezy-queue.com/) or through the app PBS EzyQ (available on iOS and Android).
+Appointments can made at our vendor website <a href="https://register.ezy-queue.com/">Register.ezy-queue.com</a>
+ or through the app PBS EzyQ (available on iOS and Android).
 The appointment system will be available from 14 Nov 22.</p><br>

 <b>NB: This e-appointment will allow entry into the school for purchase from all vendors (i.e. textbooks and school attire)</b><br>